adriandgr/few-blocks/content/post/2017-07-11-to-watch-or-not-to-watch.md

 ---
 title: "To watch or not to watch"
-description: "A question about build tools"
+description: "A few questions about build tools and the purposes they ought to be fulfilling."
 date: 2017-07-11T18:13:27-04:00
 tags: [
   "discussion",
   "performance",
   "dev tools"
 ]
+next: /tutorials/github-pages-blog
+prev: /tutorials/automated-deployments
 ---

 There's been a question on my mind in regards to best practices for compiling files from `.scss` to `.css`, specifically for use in React projects.